baasbox/docs/source/index.md

        viewed by your OS
     -  Java: you can find version, vendor and class version of your JDK
     -  Database: you can find version with its path and data size
-12. Access to a dialog window to change password or to logout
+12. Access a dialog window to change the password or to logout
     -  Change password: Just insert old and new passwords, then confirm the new one
     -  Logout: just logout from the console.
 Remember that you can also